Pointcept/OpenIns3D/README.md

 # Highlights
-- *2 Aug, 2024*: Major update 🔥: We have released optimized and easy-to-use code for OpenIns3D to [reproduce all the results in the paper](#Reproducing-Results).
+- *2 Aug, 2024*: Major update 🔥: We have released optimized and easy-to-use code for OpenIns3D to [reproduce all the results in the paper](#Reproducing-Results) and [demo](#Zero-Shot-Inference-with-Single-Vocabulary).
 - *1 Jul, 2024*: OpenIns3D has been accepted at ECCV 2024 🎉.
 We will release more code on various experiments soon.
 - *6 Jan, 2024*: We have released a major revision, incorporating S3DIS and ScanNet benchmark code.
 Try out the latest version.
 - *31 Dec, 2023* We release the batch inference code on ScanNet.